In Arizona, possession or use of a dangerous drug is a class 4 felony, as outlined in ARS §13-3407.

 Although “dangerous drug” may seem subjective, it generally refers to any narcotic or other drug that is not marijuana (which is prohibited by ARS §13-3405).

-This includes methamphetamine, other types of amphetamines, hallucinogenic drugs, prescription medications and other drugs.
-A full list of dangerous drugs in Arizona is available at ARS §13-3401.
+This includes methamphetamine, other types of amphetamines, hallucinogenic drugs, prescription medications and other drugs (see the full list).

 Possession of a Dangerous Drug in Arizona